-The Clinical and Translational Science Institute at Children’s National (CTSI-CN) is a partnership between Children’s National Health System and The George Washington University designed to accelerate the translation of research into improved child, family, and community health by fostering collaborative dialogue and investigations.
+The Clinical and Translational Science Institute at Children’s National (CTSI-CN) is a partnership between Children’s National Hospital and George Washington University designed to accelerate the translation of research into improved child, family, and community health by fostering collaborative dialogue and investigations.

 Community Engagement in Research